What’s a runny nose?

 Postnasal drip is a side effect of too much mucus.
-It occurs when the mucus goes down the back of the throat and is swallowed, which may lead to a cough or sore throat.
+It occurs when the mucus goes down the back of your throat and is swallowed, which may lead to a cough or sore throat.

 Sometimes, a runny nose and a congested, or stuffy, nose are seen together.
 Congestion occurs when the tissues lining the nose become swollen and make it difficult to breathe.
 The swelling is due to inflamed blood vessels.
-Mucus may begin to run out of the nose.
+Mucus may begin to run out of your nose.

-A runny nose due to a cold or flu may be accompanied by fatigue, sore throat, cough, facial pressure, and sometimes fever.
+A runny nose due to a cold or flu may be accompanied by fatigue, sore throat, cough, facial pressure and sometimes fever.

-A runny nose due to allergies may be accompanied by sneezing, and itchy, watery eyes.
+A runny nose due to allergies may be accompanied by sneezing and itchy, watery eyes.

 Care and Treatment